TACC/Core-CMS-Plugin-Remote-Content/README.md

 - Simple interface to input a path to remote content
 - Automatic fetching and rendering of remote content
-- URL transformation to handle relative paths and resource URLs
+- URL transformation to handle:
+  - relative paths
+  - resource URLs
+  - query parameters
 - Error handling for failed requests

 ## Testing